-In a notoriously competitive modern music industry, a BA (Hons) Music Media, Marketing & Communication Degree could give you the edge – or provide the springboard into a fistful of exciting related careers.
-Let’s explore four of them…
+In a notoriously competitive modern music industry, a BA (Hons) Music Marketing, Media and Communication Degree could give you the edge – or provide the springboard into a fistful of exciting related careers.
+Let’s explore five of them…

 Well, obviously.
-Print circulations might be tumbling, but there are still opportunities out there for talented writers with a fresh voice, whether you choose the relative security of an in-house staff job or the eat-what-you-kill existence of a freelancer.
+There are opportunities out there for talented writers with a fresh voice, whether you choose the relative security of an in-house staff job or the eat-what-you-kill existence of a freelancer.
 A good MMMC degree will ensure you hit the ground running, giving you a grounding in such core industry skill-sets as law, ethics, research techniques and propping up the bar.

 For a music media graduate to morph into a press officer is one of the most common and accepted professional leaps.
 Although you’ll now be working on the other side of the fence – protecting the interests of artists instead of trying to get them to cough up a juicy soundbite – many of the skills you’ve picked up on your degree will still serve you well, from writing engaging press releases to pitching interviews with your roster to editors.